This Spring Car Care Checklist Could Save You Hundreds

 This critical auto care step is about more than just looking good for cruising in the spring.
+It's also about maintaining resale value.
 A good cleaning will reveal minor dings and chips in the paint, which are magnets for costly and all-consuming rust.
 The pros at Popular Mechanics recommend hand washing instead of "quickie" car washes, which will neglect details but still cost $5 to $30, depending on the package and the size of your vehicle.

 Thawing, freezing, and scraping over icy windshields can cause wiper blades to warp, bend, and crack.
 Measure the old blades and check the car's manual for the correct size before removing the old ones to install new ones, which should cost between $8 to $16.
 Always test them before you get caught in the rain.
 Replace blades once in the fall and once in the spring.